Football Tight End

 A tight end has two main jobs: blocking and receiving.
 The TE must block the quarterback if a cornerback or lineman is attempting to sack them.
-They also must block defensive players as an attempt to open up space for a running back to gain as many yards as possible.
-As a receiver, the tight end’s goal is to gain as many yards as possible on a receiving play, typically by outrunning linebackers or by being too large for the safety to tackle.
+They also must block defensive players as an attempt to open up space for a running back to gain yards.
+As a receiver, the tight end’s goal is to gain as many yards as possible after catching the ball, typically by outrunning linebackers or by being too large for the safety to tackle.
 Some tight ends may also run the ball, but this is much less common.

-The ideal tight end is larger than a typical wide receiver so that they can adequately protect the quarterback on blocking plays.
-The perfect tight end is also faster than their offensive linemen so that they can get open and rack up receiving plays for a gain of yards.
+The ideal tight end is larger than a typical wide receiver so that they can adequately protect the quarterback or running back when blocking.
+The perfect tight end is also faster than their offensive linemen teammates so that they can get open and rack up receiving plays to gain yards.
 Many tight ends have a specialty in either blocking or receiving, but the most elite players excel in both areas.
 They must generally have both great hands and speed, while also being exceptional at blocking.
 Due to the high demands of players at this position, tight end is considered one of the most difficult positions to play.

 The position of tight end has shifted into a new form over the years, now becoming a position with a much heavier focus on receiving.
 Since tight ends are much larger than typical wide receivers, they are harder to tackle and teams use this to their advantage.
 Modern tight ends can record upwards of 80 catches per season now, while still blocking on running plays.

 Tight ends in both the NCAA and NFL wear jersey numbers between 80-89, similar to some wide receivers and some linebackers.
 In recent years, the NFL has also allowed TEs to wear numbers between 1-49, as well.